kbmajeed/nigeria_covid19/README.md

 Link to Data-in-Brief article submitted to Elsevier [//url]

 **Citing this work**
-If you like this work, kindly star this repository.
+If you like this work, kindly star this repository by clicking the star button at the top of the page.

 ### [5] Acknowledgement
   We would like to thank the Abdulmajeeds for their support and special thanks to